Maksim-Bartoshyk/atomspectra-waterfall/README.md

 3) observe spectrogram and CPS plot

 6.6.14 checkbox: use it for compatibility with older AtomSpectra app (6.6.12 - 6.6.14), which stores each delta file as a separate spectrum.

+No zeros checkbox: use it if spectrogram contains rows with zero counts and you want to omit them.

 ## Save spectrogram or CPS plot
 1) use right mouse click on either spectrogram or CPS plot -> `Save image as...`